mgalgs/mgalgs.github.io/_posts/2021-03-23-how-to-build-a-custom-linux-kernel-for-qemu-using-docker.md

         vim-tiny
 ```

+If you're building on a Mac M1 you'll also need to add
+`gcc-x86-64-linux-gnu` (which is a cross-compiler) to the package list.

 And build the `docker` image (add `sudo` if necessary on your system):

     $ docker build . -t teeny-linux-builder